-On the spot, body-based meditations is a big part of how I work—and I both guide and follow these experiential exercises.
+On the spot, body-based meditation is a big part of how I work—and I both guide and follow these experiential exercises.
 During these sessions, I read body posture, breath and tissue.
 I look for discrepancies in language and tone, in relation to what the body and body language appear to be saying.

 The body never lies.
 Sometimes I begin by inviting the client to notice where his/her breath is at that moment.
 Other times, I ask how much awareness is sensed in their lower body.

-I ask because, the lower body is often neglected.
+I ask because the lower body is often neglected.
 And yet, that is where sadness or anxiety often resides.

-To release and ease depression, sadness or anxiety, I teach clients how to use tonal vibration.
+To release and ease depression, sadness, or anxiety, I teach clients how to use tonal vibration.
 Tonal vibration soothes and warms up the tissue.
 We call that “dropping” into a more cellular place.
 Emilie Conrad, the founder of somatic movement, called this “glial cell land”, where the organism is held less hostage to the CNS (central nervous system).

 The CNS is where the fight/flight response occurs and too much of it can create patterns of depression or anxiety.
 One can feel stuck in a pattern of hopelessness and helplessness.